NuGet/Home/accepted/2023/owner-author-pmui.md

 <!-- What parts of the proposal need to be resolved before the proposal is stabilized? -->
 <!-- What related issues would you consider out of scope for this proposal but can be addressed in the future? -->

-1. Edge case: The package source responds with a Trusted Owner, but doesn't provide URL templates for **Owner Details** nor **Package Details**.
+1. Edge case: The package source responds with a Known Owner, but doesn't provide URL templates for **Owner Details** nor **Package Details**.

-    What URL should the Trusted Owner hyperlink point to in this case?
+    What URL should the Known Owner hyperlink point to in this case?

     UX Board suggests that a real URL be used with all hyperlinks.
     I had considered a hyperlink that only opens the tooltip when no destination URL is available.